justlab/Mexico_temperature/README.rst

-In this project, "A spatiotemporal reconstruction of daily ambient temperature using satellite data in the Megalopolis of Central Mexico from 2003–2019", we built a model to predict the mean, maximum, and minimum temperature on each day at each square in a 1-km grid for an area around Mexico City.
+In this project, we built a model to predict the mean, maximum, and minimum temperature on each day at each square in a 1-km grid for an area around Mexico City.
+The project is described in

+    Gutiérrez-Avila, I., Arfer, K. B., Wong, S., Rush, J., Kloog, I., & Just, A. C. (2021).
+A spatiotemporal reconstruction of daily ambient temperature using satellite data in the Megalopolis of Central Mexico from 2003–2019. *International Journal of Climatology, 41*, 4095–4111. `doi:10.1002/joc.7060`_

 Raw and processed data, including predictions, as well as a research notebook, can be found on Zenodo at http://doi.org/10.5281/zenodo.3362523